 The other kind of library functions are those that are written in C or Fortran and are invoked directly by the virtual machine.
-The virtual machine code for a call to this kind of library function is essentially a stub library((library name), (function name))

-containing the name of the library and the function as character strings, which are looked up at run time by an interpreter.
-The available libraries and function names are site specific, but can be viewed by executing the shell command as shown in Listing 1.10 on page 46, and as documented in the avram reference manual.
+The virtual machine code for a call to this kind of library function is essentially a stub containing the name of the library and the function as character strings, which are looked up at run time by an interpreter.
+The available libraries and function names are site specific, but can be viewed by executing the shell command as shown in Listing 1.10 on page 38, and as documented in the avram reference manual.